graymeta/terraform-aws-irisanywhere/README.md

 * `lb_algorithm_type` - (Optional) Determines how the load balancer selects targets when routing requests.
 The value is round_robin or least_outstanding_requests.
 Default to `round_robin`
 * `lb_check_interval` - (Optional) Loadbalancer health check interval.
 Default to `30` (seconds)
 * `lb_unhealthy_threshold` - (Optional) Loadbalancer unhealthy threshold.
 Default to `2` (evaluation periods)
-* `ssl_certificate_arn` - (Required) The ARN of the SSL server certificate for Load Balancer.
+* `ssl_certificate_arn` - (Required) The ARN from ACM of the SSL server certificate for Load Balancer.
 * `subnet_id` - (Required) A list of subnet IDs to launch resources in.
 * `tags` - (Optional) A map of the additional tags.

-* `ia_cert_crt_arn` - (Optional) This enables end to end SSL on Iris Anywhere application server.
-ARN of certificate in secrets manager.
+* `ia_cert_crt_arn` - (Optional) ARN from AWS Secrets.
+This enables end to end SSL on Iris Anywhere application server.
 Blank will force non-SSL between LB and Server.
 Default to blank
-* `ia_cert_key_arn` - (Optional) This enables end to end SSL on Iris Anywhere application server.
-ARN of private key in secrets manager.
+* `ia_cert_key_arn` - (Optional) ARN from AWS Secrets.
+This enables end to end SSL on Iris Anywhere application server.
 Blank will force non-SSL between LB and Server.
 Default to blank
 * `ia_secret_arn` - (Required) ARN of secrets for configurating Iris Anywhere.
 * `ia_max_sessions` - (Optional) Set max sessions per Iris Anywhere instance before autoscaling.